My child is not eligible to receive an Education, Health and Care (EHC) Plan - what does this mean and what support is available for my child?

-What support should my child’s nursery, school/academy or college be able to provide if my child does not have an EHC Plan?
+What support should my child’s school/academy or college be able to provide if my child does not have an EHC Plan?

-All maintained nurseries, schools and academies in Gateshead (including voluntary aided schools) have an amount of money, called a 'notional SEN budget', which they must use to enable them to identify, assess and provide support for children that have SEN or disabilities.
+All schools and academies in Gateshead (including voluntary aided schools) have an amount of money, called a 'notional SEN budget', which they must use to enable them to identify, assess and provide support for children that have SEN or disabilities.
 This money should be sufficient to meet the educational needs of children and young people without an EHC Plan (i.e. those with less severe/complex needs).
 Colleges and sixth forms also have an amount of money within their budget to spend on students with Learning Difficulties and Disabilities.

-Nurseries, schools/academies and colleges are free to spend their SEN budget in the manner they consider most effective to meet the needs of children and young people.
+Schools/academies and colleges are free to spend their SEN budget in the manner they consider most effective to meet the needs of children and young people.
 The budget does not need to be spent on individual pupils/students; for example, they could use it to buy specialist resources and equipment, employ additional teaching support, provide support services or arrange specialist staff training that would benefit a range of children.
-The nursery/school/college should keep you informed about any extra support your child is receiving and this should be reviewed regularly to ensure your child is making the right level of progress and to adjust the level of support provided if necessary.
+The school/college should keep you informed about any extra support your child is receiving and this should be reviewed regularly to ensure your child is making the right level of progress and to adjust the level of support provided if necessary.

-The SEND Code of Practice states that nurseries, schools/academies and colleges need to make available information about how they make provision (use their funding) to meet the educational needs of all children and young people with SEN, including those without an EHC Plan.
+The SEND Code of Practice states that schools/academies and colleges need to make available information about how they make provision (use their funding) to meet the educational needs of all children and young people with SEN, including those without an EHC Plan.
 This should include the kind of support available and how it is accessed, any staff that can provide support (internal and external), how progress and support is reviewed, how parents/carers, children and young people should be involved and kept informed, how teaching will be adapted to meet the needs of the child/young person and what transitional support is provided when moving to a different establishment e.g. from primary to secondary school.
-You can request this information directly from the nursery/school/academy/college or view it online on their website.
+You can request this information directly from the school/academy/college or view it online on their website.